November 19, 1950

 Massillon Baptist Temple was listed as one of the “TOP TWENTY SUNDAY SCHOOLS IN AMERICA” in the Christian Life Magazine.
 We were listed number 20, with an average attendance of 1,700 to 1,800 in the small city of Massillon with 30,000 people.

 After one year of praying and planning, Massillon Baptist Temple launched two of the most fruitful ministries this church has ever undertaken.
 Massillon Baptist College and Massillon Christian School were started.
-Today, there are over 600 graduates of MBC scattered across the country and around the globe serving the Lord in various positions.
+Today, there are over 600 graduates of MBC and MCS scattered across the country and around the globe serving the Lord in various positions.

 A modern building was constructed to house the Christian School, grades K through 12 on the church property.
 During the 70’s and 80’s, Massillon Baptist Temple constructed a bus garage, Men’s and Ladies Dormitories, and a parsonage on this 50-acre campus.